FlavScents AInsights Entry for Tannic Acid (CAS: 1401-55-4)

 4. Use in Flavors

-Tannic acid is used in flavor applications primarily for its astringent properties, which enhance the complexity and depth of flavors in beverages like wine, tea, and some fruit juices.
-Typical use levels in finished products range from 10 to 100 ppm, depending on the desired intensity of astringency.
-It is stable under acidic conditions but can degrade at high temperatures or in alkaline environments.
+Tannic acid is used in flavor formulations to impart astringency and complexity, particularly in beverages like wine and tea.
+It can also be used in sauces and dressings to enhance mouthfeel.
+Typical use levels in finished products range from 10 to 100 ppm, with higher concentrations potentially leading to excessive astringency.
+Tannic acid is relatively stable under acidic conditions but can degrade under high heat or alkaline conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature